raganwald/raganwald.github.com/_posts/2013-04-02-explicit-versus-clever.md

 var totals = splat(get('total'))(orders);
 {% endhighlight %}

 `splat(get('total'))(orders)` is not explicit if your knowledge of JavaScript is limited to the syntax, semantics, and standard libraries.
-To understand it, you need to know that `splat` is a function that produces a `flatMap`, that `get` turns a string into a property accessor, and you need to know enough about functional programming to know what a flatMap is, or be able to relate it to `Array.prototype.map`.
+To understand it, you need to know that `splat` is a function that produces a `map`, that `get` turns a string into a property accessor, and you need to know enough about functional programming to know what a map is, or be able to relate it to `Array.prototype.map`.

 If you're working all those out for the first time, it probably seems inordinately clever and an exercise in wankery.